NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 This chamber is Zyrxog's laboratory, where he created the octopins and perfected a number of his other insidious experiments.
 The bookshelves are full of books on anatomy and arcane fusion techniques.
 The desk contains numerous logs pertaining to the creation of the octopins, along with notes on a new experiment that has yet to begin.
 In this new experiment, Zyrxog hopes to create a parasite that hides inside its host and makes it very susceptible to suggestion, something he tentatively calls a "mind worm."
 The door in this chamber leads to Zyrxog's scrying pool and is not locked.

-Creature: The tank in this chamber contains a large and rather nasty octo- pin that Zyrxog has been specially growing, Although not quite mature, it is still mobile and comes crawling out of the open-top tank when disturbed.
+**Creature:** The tank in this chamber contains a large and rather nasty octopin that Zyrxog has been specially growing, Although not quite mature, it is still mobile and comes crawling out of the open-top tank when disturbed.
 When the party enters the room, it is hiding out of sight in the murk.

 ```encounter
 name: M9 Laboratory